Menu

 Data sub-processers

-CEJ has entered into agreements with a number of data sub-processors – e.g. we have a data processing agreement with Unik System Design, which is responsible for our administration system – this is where all personal data is entered.
-Our sub data processors must also comply with our security requirements and must not use personal data they receive from us for other purposes.
+CEJ has entered into agreements with a number of sub data-processors – e.g. we have a data processing agreement with Unik System Design, which is responsible for our management system – this is where all personal data is entered.
+Our sub data processors must also comply with our security requirements and may not process personal data for a purpose other than that for which it was collected.

-We have implemented technical and organisational measures to protect your personal data from destruction, loss, unauthorised disclosure and unauthorised access.
+We have implemented technical and organizational measures to protect your personal data from destruction, loss, unauthorized disclosure, and unauthorized access.

-We use firewalls, encryption, passwords, ban on USB-sticks, etc. We also use Data Discovery to identify specific types of information from large data sets and determine if the data are in places they shouldn’t be
+We use firewalls, encryption, passwords, ban on USB-sticks, etc. We also use Data Discovery to identify specific types of information from large data sets and determine if the data are in places they should not be.

 Personal data are encrypted before being transmitted.
-The IT security of CEJ Property Management Ltd. and CEJ Aarhus Ltd. is documented with a ISAE 3402 certificate.
+The IT security of CEJ Property Management Ltd. and CEJ Aarhus Ltd. is documented with a ISAE 3402, type 2 certificate.

 Training of CEJ employees